N05P/Wanderlust/README.md

-WanderLust - Full Stack Travel Marketplace
+🌍 WanderLust — Full-Stack Travel Marketplace

-Project Description
+📌 Project Overview

-WanderLust is a comprehensive marketplace platform that allows users to browse available listings and host their own properties by uploading details through a custom interface.
-It utilizes MongoDB Atlas for cloud-based data persistence and implements secure Authentication and Authorization logic to manage property ownership effectively.
-The application follows a scalable architecture and is deployed live for global accessibility.
+WanderLust is a full-stack travel marketplace that empowers users to discover unique stays and host their own properties with ease.
+Built using a scalable architecture, the platform ensures secure user interactions, smooth data handling, and global accessibility through live deployment.

-✨ Features
+✨ Key Features

+🏠 Property Hosting
-Property Hosting: Allows users to host their own properties by uploading specific details through a custom interface.
+Users can become hosts by listing their own properties through a clean and intuitive custom interface.

-Listing Exploration: Enables users to explore and browse a wide variety of available travel listings.

-Full CRUD Functionality: Implements complete Create, Read, Update, and Delete operations for property listings.

-Secure User Accounts: Features robust Authentication logic to secure user accounts.
+🔍 Explore Listings
+Browse a wide range of travel accommodations with detailed property information for better decision-making.

+🔄 Complete CRUD Operations
+Hosts can seamlessly create, view, update, and delete their property listings.

+🔐 Secure Authentication
+Implements robust authentication to protect user accounts and sensitive actions.

+🛡️ Authorization & Ownership Control
-Access Control: Includes Authorization logic ensuring only authorized hosts can modify or delete their own listings.
+Ensures that only the rightful property owners can edit or remove their listings.

-Cloud Persistence: Utilizes MongoDB Atlas for reliable, cloud-based data storage.
+☁️ Cloud-Based Data Persistence
+All application data is securely stored using MongoDB Atlas, ensuring reliability and scalability.

+🌐 Live & Globally Accessible
+Deployed on the cloud, making the platform accessible from anywhere in the world.

 🛠️ Tech Stack

-Backend: Node.js and Express.js.
+Backend: Node.js, Express.js

-Frontend: EJS (Embedded JavaScript) for dynamic templating.
+Frontend: EJS (Embedded JavaScript Templates)

-Database: MongoDB Atlas.
+Database: MongoDB Atlas

-Deployment: Render.
+Deployment: Render

-Version Control: GitHub.
+Version Control: Git & GitHub

-🚀 Deployment
+🚀 Deployment & Version Control
-The application is successfully deployed and accessible online:

-Hosting Platform: Render.

-Version Control: GitHub for seamless continuous deployment and version management.
+📡 Live Deployment: Hosted on Render for reliable performance and global access.
+🔁 Continuous Development: Managed via GitHub, enabling smooth version control and future scalability.

+🎯 Why This Project Stands Out

+Real-world marketplace architecture

+Proper authentication & authorization flow

+Clean separation of backend, frontend, and database

+Production-level deployment experience